mikeal/ZDAG/SPEC.md

 more bytes than just inlining the values when there is no de-duplications.

-For instance, when JSON encodes a string it uses a closing and opening delimiter between the value data which costs 2 bytes.
-Most often, ZDAG will use 1byte (read about DELTA compression below to see how we keep this low even when the values are large in size) for the length of the value in the table and then *may* need to use both a token for the typing of the value *and* a VARINT pointer to the table index.
+For instance, when JSON encodes a string it uses a closing and opening delimiter between the value data which cost 2 bytes worth of tokens.
+Most often, ZDAG will use 1byte (read about DELTA compression below to see how we keep this low even when the values are large in size) for the length of the value in the table and then *may* need to use both a token in the structure for typing the value *and* a VARINT pointer to the table index.

-We're able to be reliably be smaller than JSON for small blocks because we cut many of the separator tokens in containers, so the table ends up not costing us anything, but CBOR is a bit better than that.
+We're able to be reliably be smaller than JSON for small blocks because we cut the separator tokens in containers, so the table ends up not costing us anything by comparison, but CBOR is a bit better than that.
 CBOR has a few different ways it encodes data.

 CBOR uses a linear tokenization like JSON but it's a binary format and is much smarter about how it uses tokens to reduce size.
-There's also optionality in CBOR (something we have to turn off in `dag-cbor` to ensure determinism) so there are ways to encode small containers and values that reduce the space required for CBOR's tokens.
+There's a lot of optionality in CBOR (something we often have to turn off in `dag-cbor` to ensure determinism) and there are ways to encode small containers and values that reduce the space required for CBOR's tokens.
 However, there's a cost to the approach CBOR takes as well.

 In CBOR, only very small numbers (0-32?) can be inlined as values.
 That means every number over 32 requires a type hint.
-This is a necessary tradeoff for CBOR to inline other information about small values and containers to save token space.
+This is a necessary tradeoff for CBOR to inline other information about small values and containers to save token space ( small values take only 1byte instead of 1 (one for the type and one for the length or for a delimiter to end the sequence).

 ZDAG takes a different approach that optimizes for storing large numbers without a typing token, so if you have lots of numbers the token frequence of ZDAG will be much lower than CBOR and will give a smaller representation even without hitting other optimizations.

-ZDAG uses numbers in the high end of the 1byte VARINT range.
+All ZDAG tokens use numbers in the high end of the 1byte VARINT range.
 This allows us to inline integers both higher and lower than the token range.
 Only integers that conflict with a narrow set of tokens (right now, only 100-127) take a penatly byte for typing.

-Since this format has features we expect developers to contiously leverage it seems worth it to make this tradeoff.
-Samples of chain data show, no big surprise, frequent use of large numbers.
+Since this format has features we expect developers to contiously leverage it seems worth it to make this tradeoff since developers can often find alternative integer based representations of their structures.
+Also, samples of chain data show, no big surprise, frequent use of large numbers.
 Reducing the space used for large numbers is more important than shaving a delimiter token from small containers and string/byte values.